 Websites are like bonsai trees and require nurturing and care on an on-going basis in order to grow and flourish.

-Focus on getting a website built that addresses core requirements, looks professional and engages customers, leaving them hanging for more and then develop it over time based on what customers actually want and ask for.
+Focus on building a website or piece of software that addresses core requirements, looks professional and engages users, leaving them hanging for more.
+Then, develop it over time based on what customers actually want and ask for.

 - Smaller initial outlay

 - Results in a faster development turn-around and getting to market quicker

 - Less risk of failure – blowing the budget on a site that doesn’t get used and requires extras that can’t be afforded, leaves little room for rescue

 - Results in features actually called for by customers being added